Historic District Commission

 - After your completed application form and any of the necessary information has been submitted and reviewed by town staff, it will be placed on the agenda for the next meeting.

-- The application will be advertised as a public notice in the Hartford Courant.
+- The application will be advertised as a public notice in the Rare Reminder.
 The abutting property owners in your neighborhood will be notified by mail of your application.

 - The commission meeting contains two parts, a public hearing and a public meeting.